 As consideration for acquisition of the Business and certain product-related inventories, the Company paid approximately \$23.5 million in cash upfront.
-On the earlier of March 2024 and the completion of the transition services to be provided by Upsher Smith, as described above, the Company agreed to pay an additional deferred payment of \$3.0 million in cash, which is included in Accrued expenses and other current liabilities on the accompanying balance sheet as of March 31, 2024.
-The Company paid the deferred payment to the Seller in full at the beginning of April 2024.
+In April 2024, the Company paid the additional deferred payment of \$3.0 million in cash.

 The following table summarizes the components of the purchase consideration (in thousands):